 In the Kitchen

-- We are proud to serve a menu of local “country foods” to minimize shipping impacts and maximize flavour and quality, including sustainably and humanely harvested local fish, game, wild berries and salad greens
+- We are proud to serve a menu of local “country foods” to minimize shipping impacts and maximize flavour and quality, including sustainably and humanely harvested local fish, wild berries and salad greens

 - We promote local traditional means of harvesting and preparing all foods

 - We buy our produce as locally as possible

 - No MSG or other artificial flavor enhancers in our cooking

 - We use only safe and sustainable oils and food ingredients